Vikash-8090-Yadav/BetaSTore/README.md

 ## 💡Introduction
-Welcome to "Decentralised OLX," a groundbreaking decentralized application (Dapp) that is set to revolutionize the online marketplace.
+Welcome to "BetaStore," a groundbreaking decentralized application (Dapp) that is set to revolutionize the online marketplace.
 Our platform enables users to trade unique items seamlessly through the utilization of non-fungible tokens (NFTs) and blockchain technology.
 With a user-centric approach, we are dedicated to providing a transparent and secure environment for buyers and sellers to engage in the seamless exchange of rare and distinctive items.
 Join us in exploring a new era of decentralized online trading, where trust and authenticity are paramount.

 ## 💡Our Vision